-Medical Sociology, Healthcare Workforce, Medical Education, Population Health & Health Equity, Race/Class/Gender, Sociology of Professions, Stratification and Inequality, Mental Health, Qualitative Analysis, Mixed Methods Research Design
+Medical Sociology, Healthcare & Biomedical Workforce, Medical Education, Population Health & Health Equity, Race/Class/Gender, Sociology of Professions, Stratification and Inequality, Mental Health, Qualitative Analysis, Mixed Methods Research Design

 A Mixed Methods Examination of Gender and Racial Stratification in Physician Career Trajectories